 At his next club, Bournemouth he had further success at European Youth Olympic level before moving to the British Intensive Training Centre at Swansea.
 He then moved into a development and mentorship role with British Swimming.
 'This role allowed me to use my skills delivering a programme that recommended funding and closely working with podium potential athletes and their coaches.
 Our highest ranked swimmers included James Guy and Adam Peaty.'

 'I believe I have one of the highest achievement level in Age and Youth swimming in Britain not only producing swimmers at junior level but preparing them to compete and achieve on the international stage.
 My philosophy is to produce the best skilled, aerobically developed athletes that have the mental skills and attitude to progress to their individual full potential.
 RTW Monson is my final challenge and I look to replicate achievements from the past and to place RTW Monson firmly on the swimming map.'

 To contact Graham directly please email: email@example.com

 Karen is an experienced ASA Level 2 coach and teacher with over 15 years experience teaching and coaching a vast range of abilities.
-Karen is the coach at Holmewood House Prep School as well as running Monson's Learn to Swim.
+Karen is also the coach at Holmewood House Prep School.

-Karen swam for Monson's Top Squad in her youth for about 7 years so is very pleased to be back at her old club in a coaching capacity.
+Karen swam for Monson's Top Squad in her youth for about 7 years so is very pleased supporting her old club in a coaching capacity.